-Niko Shefer is an academic who is currently teaching English literature to college students in Oslo, Norway at the university.
+Niko Shefer is an academic who is currently teaching English literature to college students in South Africa University.
 One of his favorite ways to get to know his students is over the chess board in between classes.
 Here are some tips for the beginner to chess.

 First and foremost, pay attention to your opponent.
 You need to keep a watchful eye on your opponent because his or her moves have the power to change your strategy completely.
 Unlike checkers, chess involves a variety of pieces, moves, and locations that can all do different things; pay attention to your opponent to see which pieces he moves the most, and get a feel for his overall strategy as a player.